Aida Bauyrzhanova: Early and personal life

 Bauyrzhanova began training in gymnastics in 2005.

 In September 2024 she married fellow Kazakh gymnast Nariman Kurbanov.
+In February 2026, they announced they were expecting their first child together.
+In June 2026, they announced the birth of their daughter.

 Gymnastics career

 2012

 Bauyrzhanova made her international debut at the 2012 Junior Asian Championships where she helped Kazakhstan finish fourth as a team.
 Individually she placed fourth in the all-around.

-2013–14
+2013–18

 Bauyrzhanova turned senior in 2013.
 She competed at the Anadia Challenge Cup and the 2013 Voronin Cup.

 At the 2014 Asian Games Bauyrzhanova finished eleventh in the all-around.

-2015–17

 At the 2015 Asian Championships Bauyrzhanova helped Kazakhstan finish fifth as a team and individually she finished thirteenth in the all-around.
 Later that year she competed at her first World Championships.
 Bauyrzhanova finished 191st in qualifications and did not advance to any event finals.

 Bauyrzhanova was unable to compete in international competitions in 2016 or 2017 due to an elbow injury.

-2018

 Bauyrzhanova returned to international competition at the 2018 Asian Games.
 She finished twenty-third in the all-around.
 She next competed at the World Championships where she finished 111th during qualifications.